Analysis | Why Trudeau’s Stumbles Point to Gridlock for Canada

 3. Can he still win a second term?

-It’s certainly possible, but a late surge by the New Democrats and the separatist Bloc Quebecois has eroded support for Trudeau’s party.
-A poll tracker compiled by the Canadian Broadcasting Corp. predicts the Liberals will win in 141 districts, ahead of the Conservatives at 134, both still well short of the 170 needed to form a majority.
-The Bloc is projected to win 33 districts, versus 25 for the NDP.
-The Liberals and Conservatives are still deadlocked in popular support, each with 32%, numbers through Sunday show.
+It’s certainly possible, but a late surge by the New Democrats and the separatist Bloc Quebecois seemed to erode support for Trudeau’s party.
+As of Oct.
+17, a poll tracker compiled by the Canadian Broadcasting Corp. was predicting that the Liberals would win 131 seats, to 129 for the Conservatives, both well short of the 170 needed to form a majority.
+The Bloc was projected to win 38 seats, and the NDP 37.
+Popular support for the Conservatives was 32%, versus 31% for the Liberals.

 4. What would a minority government look like?